Combine the Victorious

 Indie Electronic Pop from Vancouver

-Dark melodic music from the west coast of Canada, Combine the Victorious offers up a modern take on trip-hop and dance music.
-After more than a decade, three albums, two eps and several singles, Combine the Victorious is now a three piece.
-Isabelle Dunlop and Mark Henning are joined by guitarist Daniel Clement to create the most full sounding version of the band since 2007's indie rock beginnings.
+Dark melodic music from the west coast of Canada, Combine the Victorious offers up amodern take on adult alternative.
+After more than a decade, three albums, two eps and several singles, Combine the Victorious is now a four piece.
+Isabelle Dunlop and Mark Henning are joined by guitarist Daniel Clement and percussionist Greg Hanberry to create the most full sounding version of the band since 2007's indie rock beginnings.

 Press / Reviews